-InstallerPLAZA, sponsored by GlowWorm, is the hub of InstallerSHOW – the meeting place for the industry.
-It’s here you can meet up with your industry colleagues over a cup of coffee, take part in the Great Debates and see a whole range of special attractions, including Installer of the Year.
+InstallerPLAZA, sponsored by GlowWorm, was the hub of InstallerSHOW – the meeting place for the industry.
+It’s here where visitors met up with industry colleagues over a cup of coffee, took part in the Great Debates and saw a whole range of special attractions, including Installer of the Year.

-The Great Debates return to InstallerSHOW – and this year we’re doubling the number of debates because, quite simply, there’s just so much to talk about.
-Twice a day, on the InstallerPLAZA, industry experts, decision-makers, manufacturers and installers will tackle the industry’s biggest issues – they won’t always agree, but that’s what makes a great debate.
+The Great Debates returned to InstallerSHOW – and this year it was double the number of debates because, quite simply, there was just so much to talk about.
+Twice a day, on the InstallerPLAZA, industry experts, decision-makers, manufacturers and installers tackled the industry’s biggest issues – they didn’t always agree, but that’s what makes a great debate.

 The importance of access to clean, safe water is essential to UK homes, and is perhaps taken for granted when we talk about the energy mix.

 The Government released its 2020 Environment Bill which has some strict water targets.
 In that, they’re predicting there will be a structural deficit of water resources by 2050.
 Our panel looked at how we can optimise our water usage, and the technology that will allow us to protect our most important resource.